Large Language Model-Driven Closed-Loop UAV Operation with Semantic Observations: Introduction

-To address these challenges, we propose a novel closed-loop feedback and refinement framework that leverages semantic observations to enhance the reliability of LLM-driven UAV control as depicted in Fig. \ref{fig:overall}.
-Our framework comprises two LLM modules: a \textbf{Code Generator}, which synthesizes or refines UAV operation code based on task description or evaluation feedback; and an \textbf{Evaluator}, which assesses code performance and provides feedback to guide code refinement.
-The process unfolds as follows: 1) The code generator first produces an initial code based on the task description; 2) The code is then execute in simulation to produce raw numerical state observation, which are subsequently transformed into an NL trajectory observation; 3) The evaluator compares NL trajectory observation against the original task specification and returns evaluation feedback; 4) If the evaluation confirms the trajectory meets the task objectives, the code will deploy on the UAV for mission execution.
-Otherwise, the evaluation feedback is returned to the code generator for iterative refinement.
-By introducing NL trajectory representations rather than numerical state information, our method significantly enhances the evaluator's comprehension of the UAV's state dynamics, thereby improving the reliability and precision of the evaluation feedback.
-Moreover, our method enables the refinement process in simulation, which eliminates the risks to UAVs caused by incorrect code execution during refinement, and hence supports safe and efficient development.
+The high-level design of our framework is illustrated in Fig.~\ref{fig:overall}.
+In our framework, the LLM configured as the \emph{Code Generator} synthesizes or refines UAV operation code based on task description or evaluation feedback, and the LLM configured as the \emph{Evaluator} assesses code performance and provides feedback to guide code refinement.
+The process unfolds as follows: 1) The \emph{Code Generator} first produces an initial code based on the task description; 2) The code is then executed in simulation to produce raw numerical state observation, which are subsequently transformed into semantic observations; 3) The \emph{Evaluator} evaluates the semantic observations against the original task specification and returns evaluation feedback; 4) If the evaluation confirms that the observations have met the task objectives, the code will deploy on the UAV for task execution.
+Otherwise, the evaluation feedback is returned to the \emph{Code Generator} for iterative refinement.